brilliancebitcoin/nostrgram/README.md

 * [ ] connect to at least two relays by default
 * [ ] import channels and other backed up data when you import an account
 * [ ] parse and display @[username] and @[pubkey] as links to profile pages
-* [ ] show a grey message counter in channels with messages you didn't read yet
 * [ ] show a green message counter in channels or dms where someone @'d you or dm'd you
 * [ ] add an about section to profile pages
 * [ ] add message replies via long press or right click